-This page provides you with Executive Director resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Executive director resume.
+This page provides you with Executive Director resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Executive Director resume.

 Before you start crafting your resume, we strongly suggest you sit down, relax and think about your past.
 Your education, your first job, your top achievements, even the failures.